 Alcohol Septal Ablation

-When the thickening of your heart’s septum occurs in a small, defined area, our interventional cardiologists may use a catheter procedure to inject alcohol into the area.
-This leads to thinning of the muscle and fewer symptoms over a few months.
-This procedure is less invasive than septal myectomy surgery and may be a good option for older people who have other medical problems.
+In people with hypertrophic cardiomyopathy and outflow obstruction, our interventional cardiologists may be able to use a catheter procedure to inject alcohol into the obstructed area.
+The alcohol causes the heart muscle to thin, reducing symptoms over a few months.
+This procedure is less invasive than traditional surgery and may be a good option for older people who have other medical problems.

 Implantable Cardioverter-Defibrillator (ICD)